Full review of Capital One Rewards

 Step 2.
 Click “Redeem Travel Purchases”

 There are a few different ways you can redeem Capital One miles, but you’ll get the best value by using them for travel.
 For example, you can redeem for gift cards or a statement credit at 0.5 cents per point (a terrible value).
-But you’ll get a value of 1 cent per point towards travel.
+But Capital One miles value is 1 cent each towards travel.

 Just make travel purchases using your card, and then erase those purchases later.
 To do this, click “Redeem Travel Purchases.”

 Sometimes it can be difficult to know for sure if something will code as a travel purchase.
-I used Capital One miles for afternoon tea at a restaurant in the Burj Al Arab hotel.
-The transaction coded as a hotel purchase because the restaurant was inside a hotel.
-So I was able to erase the purchase with Capital One miles.
+I used Capital One miles for afternoon tea at a restaurant in the Burj Al Arab hotel in Dubai.
+The transaction coded as a hotel purchase because the restaurant was inside a hotel, so I was able to erase the purchase with Capital One miles.

-However, I tried the same thing at a restaurant in the Drake Hotel in Chicago, and the transaction coded as a regular restaurant purchase.
+I tried the same thing at a restaurant in The Drake Hotel in Chicago, and the transaction coded as a regular restaurant purchase.
 So I couldn’t erase it with miles.
+Just note that your results may vary.

 Capital One will give you a list of the travel purchases that can be erased.
-Just click “Redeem” to begin the process.
+Click “Redeem” to begin the process.

 You can choose whether you want to use miles to completely erase a purchase, or if you want to use a combination of cash and miles.
 Select “Edit Miles Using” before you confirm your redemption.